Politics

 Moreover, the United States ambassador of Nigeria, Mary Leonard, affirmed they were very eager to help Nigeria identify sponsors of Boko Haram.

-The ministry of justice, Abubakar Malami, defended Nigeria’s position explaining it is no time to “name and shame” Boko Haram sponsors during an ongoing investigation, in order to preserve a successful outcome.
+The minister of Justice, Abubakar Malami, defended Nigeria’s position explaining it is no time to “name and shame” Boko Haram sponsors during an ongoing investigation in order to preserve a successful outcome.

 While in New York during the United Nations Assembly, he also said Nigeria was trying to recover 200 million pounds (US $272 million) from the United Kingdom as well as other assets looted to finance Boko Haram.